Weldmicheal/ttm4175/a1/java-language.md

 ---

-# Java Language
+# The Java Language

-We will first discuss the functional aspects of Java, then learn about objects.
+In this lecture, we will learn some parts of the Java language to program very simple applications.

 ## The Main Method

-Whenever a Java program is started, the virtual machine executed it main method.
-This method is declared in the following way:

-    public static void main(String[] args) {
-        ...
-    }

-This may look overwhelming at the first glance.
-Here is what the different keywords and letters mean:

-* Between the curly braces {...} resides the method body.
-It contains all the logic that is executed when the method is called.
-* **public** means that this method can be called also from code outside the package declaration of this class.
-When the virtual machine calls this method, it calls it from outside of the package.
-* **static** means that this method does not require an object to be instantiated, it can be executed with only referring to the class.
-* **void** means that the method does not return any value.
-* **String[] args** is the parameter that is passed to the method.
-String is a data type, and the square brackets mean that the argument is an array of strings.
-Within the body of the method, we can refer to the arguments by the name **args**.

-All of these elements will get clearer when we look in more detail to the different concepts.

-Java is object-oriented.
-We will later see, what this means.
-For now, knowing that helps us to accept that the main method needs to be declared inside something called a class.
-Don't bother too much about this for now.
-To declare a main method, we need a class.
-This class is defined in a file that shares the same name as the class.
-For now, we call that class Main.
+Whenever we want to create a program, it needs to be declared into something that is called a class.
+This class is defined in a file that has the same name as that class.
+For now, we call that class `Main`.
 The entire file will then look as the following:

     package ttm4175;